For most women, postpartum depression seems like something other women get.

 “I also just didn’t think it could happen to me.
 I have a great life,” Teigen wrote.
 “I have all the help I could need: John, my mother (who lives with us), a nanny.
 But postpartum does not discriminate.
 I couldn’t control it.
 And that’s part of the reason it took me so long to speak up: I felt selfish, icky, and weird saying aloud that I’m struggling.
 Sometimes I still do.”

 If you think postpartum blues, often called “baby blues,” could never happen to you, think again.
-Perinatal mood and anxiety disorders (PMADs) affect as many as 80 percent of women during pregnancy and after giving birth, thanks to hormonal changes and sleep deprivation, among other factors.
+Perinatal mood and anxiety disorders (PMADs) affect up to 1 in 5 women during pregnancy and after giving birth, thanks to hormonal changes and sleep deprivation, among other factors.

 While postpartum blues usually resolves within a week or two after delivery, sometimes symptoms continue and worsen.
 New research suggests perinatal depression (also called postpartum depression or PPD) affects as many as 1 in 7 women, and about 1 in 10 fathers.